hardwario/docs/fiber/configuration.md

 ---
 slug: configuration
-title: Fiber Configuration File
+title: FIBER Configuration File
 ---

 import Image from '@theme/IdealImage';

 # Configuration File

-The configuration file is located on the Fiber device within the config directory and is named config.yaml.
-This file contains parameters that govern various aspects of Fiber's operation, such as network interfaces, sensor data collection intervals, MQTT communication settings, and data storage preferences.
+The configuration file is located on the FIBER device within the config directory and is named config.yaml.
+This file contains parameters that govern various aspects of FIBER's operation, such as network interfaces, sensor data collection intervals, MQTT communication settings, and data storage preferences.

 ## Overview of Configuration Parameters